chingiz/chingiz.github.io/_posts/2017-02-04-android-setting-up-simple-background-service.md

                 AlarmManager.RTC_WAKEUP,
                 calendar.getTimeInMillis(),
                 24*60*60*1000,
-                PendingIntent.getService(this, 0, new Intent(this, MyService.class), 0)
+                PendingIntent.getService(this, 0, new Intent(this, YourService.class), 0)
         );
     }
 }